 - Assign all students a mentor to introduce them to the culture and traditions of the school.

-- Help students plan yearlong school day calendars that affect them and others
+- Activate student planning power in year-long school day calendars that affect them and others

 - Encourage nontraditional student leaders to co-teach regular classes with adults